What is obstructive sleep apnoea?

 Impaired performance at work

 Night-time symptoms and signs of OSA (usually witnessed by bedpartner)

 Snoring, witnessed apnoeas & arousals from sleep

 What causes sleep apnoea?

 Obesity, increasing neck collar circumference (> 17 inch), the natural shape and size of the pharynx, nasal obstruction, tonsillar enlargement, alcohol and hypnotic drugs may all contribute to OSAS.
 Genetic factors influencing the shape of the facial bones (retrognathia) may also be linked to OSAS.
 As OSAS is related to obesity, measures aimed at reducing excess weight may help to prevent it.

 Treatment of sleep apnoea

-For nCPAP therapy, a machine supplies a stream of air via a mask which fits over the nose and the air pressure keeps the throat open during the night.
+The best treatment for moderate to severe OSAS is continuous positive airway pressure (CPAP).
+For CPAP therapy, a machine supplies a positive pressure of air via a mask which fits over the nose or mouth (or both) and the air pressure keeps the upper airway open during the night.